Sudo-Ivan/arcgis-converter/README.md

 - Layer selection
 - Support for ArcGIS Online items (extract all layers from web maps)

+## To-Do

+- Retain ArcGIS Images and Symbology
+- Shapefile and CSV Export
+- Download specific or all layers
+- Better Metadata info/viewer

 ## Running the Application

 ```